tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 };
 ```

-This fails as expected: `Error: Expected to equal 1, but got: 0`.
-To make it pass we can either write some weird "if" statement, or we could pass the `code` parameter to the `globalProcess.exit` function.
-Second is simpler, so, according to the third rule of test-driven development, we should go for it:
+That fails as expected: `Error: Expected to equal 1, but got: 0`.
+To make it pass we can either write some weird "if" statement or we could pass the `code` parameter to the `globalProcess.exit` function.
+The second option is simpler.
+According to the third rule of test-driven development, we should go for it:

 ```javascript
 this.exit = function (code) {